 About AMP!

-AMP! is designed to have Science & Mathematics teachers attend as a team representing their school.
+AMP! is designed to have Science & Mathematics teachers attend as to represent their school, you may also apply in pairs.
 The program uses inquiry-based teaching strategies to provide innovative and unique professional development.
-Teachers learn how to integrate their partner's subject area into their own instruction in order to develop an authentic STEM environment on campus.
+Teachers learn how to integrate other subject areas into their own instruction in order to develop an authentic STEM environment on campus.
 AMP! includes hands-on and laboratory activities, guided discussions, and guest lectures.

 AMP!
 Benefits